-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. $\$ )

-the Registrant [X] a Party other than the Registrant [] Chec k the appropriate box: [] [] [] Co De De eliminary Proxy Statement nfidential, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2)). finitive Proxy Statement finitive Additional Materials liciting Material pursuant to Rule 14a-11(c) or Rule 14a-12 ENZON, INC. (Name of Registrant as Specified In Its Charter) KEVIN T. COLLINS, ESQ.
+a Party other than the Registrant [] Chec k the appropriate box: [X] [] [] De De eliminary Proxy Statement finitive Proxy Statement finitive Additional Materials liciting Material pursuant to Rule 14a-11(c) or Rule 14a-12 ENZON, INC. (Name of Registrant as Specified In Its Charter) KEVIN T. COLLINS, ESQ.
 (Name of Person(s) filing Proxy Statement) Paym ent o f Filing Fee (Check the appropriate box): [X] No f ee required. [] per each party to the controversy pursuant to Exchange Act Rule 6(I)(3). [] Fee computed on table below per Exchange Act Rules 14a-6(I)(4) and 0-11.
 (1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11: Set forth the amount on which the filing fee is calculated and state how it was determined.
 (4) Proposed maximum aggregate value of transaction: (5) Total fee paid. [] 0-11 prev k box if any part of the fee is offset as provided by Exchange Act rule (a)(2) and identify the filing for which the offsetting fee was paid iously.
 Identify the previous filing by registration statement number, he Form or Schedule and the date of its filing.
 1) Amount Previously Paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Date Filed: